-Based on the information currently available, the selected remedy (Figure 2) is protective of human health and the environment, minimizes explosive hazard risks, and satisfies the statutory requirements of CERCLA § 121(b) with regard to the former use of the project area by the DoD.
-Alternative 4, Geophysical Investigation and MEC Removal with Educational Awareness, will protect human health and the environment by directly removing MEC hazards.
+Based on the information currently available, the selected remedy (Figure 2) is protective of human health and the environment, minimizes explosive hazard risks, and satisfies the statutory requirements of CERCLA § 121(b) with regard to the former use of the project site by the DoD.
+Alternative 4: Geophysical Investigation and MEC Removal with Educational Awareness will protect human health and the environment by directly removing MEC hazards.
 Removing the source where the likelihood of encountering MEC is greatest provides receptor protection.
-The remedy will also protect human health and the environment by educating landowners (and land users) of the possible dangers associated with the area.
-Education will make people more likely to respond appropriately if suspected MEC is found.
+The remedy will also protect human health and the environment by educating landowners (and land users) and informing receptors of the possible dangers associated with the area.
 Education will make receptors more likely to respond appropriately if suspected MEC is found.
-Implementing Alternative 4 for MRS-03 may result in MEC remaining on site above levels that allow unlimited use and unrestricted exposure; therefore, a statutory review will be conducted every five-years after initiation of the selected remedy to ensure that the remedy is, or will be, protective of human health.
+Implementing Alternative 4 for MRS-04 may result in MEC remaining on site above levels that allow unlimited use and unrestricted exposure; therefore, a statutory review will be conducted every five- years after initiation of the selected remedy to ensure that the remedy is, or will be, protective of human health.